geekan/MetaGPT-docs/src/en/guide/use_cases/agent/interpreter/machine_learning_with_tools.md

 methods:
   __init__:
     type: function
-    description: Initialize self.
+    description: 'Initialize self. '
+    signature:
+      '(self, features: ''list'', strategy: "Literal[''mean'', ''median'',
+      ''most_frequent'', ''constant'']" = ''mean'', fill_value=None)'
     parameters:
-      properties:
-        features:
-          type: list
-          description: Columns to be processed.
-        strategy:
-          type: str
-          description: "The imputation strategy, notice 'mean' and 'median' can only be used for numeric features.
-Enum: ['mean', 'median', 'most_frequent', 'constant'].
-Defaults to 'mean'."
+      'Args: features (list): Columns to be processed. strategy (Literal["mean", "median", "most_frequent", "constant"], optional): The imputation strategy, notice ''mean'' and ''median'' can only be used for numeric features.
+Defaults to ''mean''. fill_value (int, optional): Fill_value is used to replace all occurrences of missing_values.
+Defaults to None.'
-          default: "'mean'"
-          enum:
-            - "'mean'"
-            - "'median'"
-            - "'most_frequent'"
-            - "'constant'"
-        fill_value:
-          type: int
-          description:
-            Fill_value is used to replace all occurrences of missing_values.
-            Defaults to None.
-          default: None
-      required:
-        - features
   fit:
     type: function
-    description: Fit a model to be used in subsequent transform.
+    description: 'Fit a model to be used in subsequent transform. '
-    parameters:
-      properties:
-        df:
+    signature: "(self, df: 'pd.DataFrame')"
-          type: pd.DataFrame
-          description: The input DataFrame.
+    parameters: 'Args: df (pd.DataFrame): The input DataFrame.'
-      required:
-        - df
   fit_transform:
     type: function
-    description: Fit and transform the input DataFrame.
+    description: 'Fit and transform the input DataFrame. '
+    signature: "(self, df: 'pd.DataFrame') -> 'pd.DataFrame'"
     parameters:
-      properties:
-        df:
-          type: pd.DataFrame
-          description: The input DataFrame.
+      'Args: df (pd.DataFrame): The input DataFrame.
+Returns: pd.DataFrame:
-      required:
-        - df
-    returns:
-      - type: pd.DataFrame
-        description: The transformed DataFrame.
+      The transformed DataFrame.'
   transform:
     type: function
-    description: Transform the input DataFrame with the fitted model.
+    description: 'Transform the input DataFrame with the fitted model. '
+    signature: "(self, df: 'pd.DataFrame') -> 'pd.DataFrame'"
     parameters:
-      properties:
-        df:
-          type: pd.DataFrame
-          description: The input DataFrame.
+      'Args: df (pd.DataFrame): The input DataFrame.
+Returns: pd.DataFrame:
-      required:
-        - df
-    returns:
-      - type: pd.DataFrame
-        description: The transformed DataFrame.
+      The transformed DataFrame.'
 ```

 ### Automatic Tool Registration and Selection

 By setting the `tools` parameter of `DataInterpreter`, you can manually specify which tools to use.
 If you want to use all tools, you can set `tools=["<all>"]`.

 When `DataInterpreter` starts, it will automatically register all the tools in the `tools` list.
-At the same time, during the task planning stage, `DataInterpreter` will allocate appropriate task types according to the requirements for each task, and score each tool, selecting the TOP tools suitable for the current task for LLM to use.
+At the same time, during the task planning stage, `DataInterpreter` will recommend available tools for each task based on the requirements, and select the TOP-k for LLM to use.

 ### Tool Combination and Invocation